gmprojects-ctrl/Commodities-VAR-Calc/README.md

 2. VAR using Monte Carlo Simulation
 3. VAR using GARCH Model

 **NOTE: This is not optimized, nor is production ready.
 It was created on the fly to demonstrate my knowledge of Value at Risk calculations for commodities.
-It is not intended to be used in a production environment nor is representative of my programming ethic in general**
+It is not intended to be used in a production environment nor is representative of my programming ethic in general.**